In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 Let’s start developing API calls for simple REST API with Symfony.

-Getting records from database:
+Getting records from database

 namespace AppBundle\Controller; use Sensio\Bundle\FrameworkExtraBundle\Configuration\Route; use Symfony\Bundle\FrameworkBundle\Controller\Controller; use FOS\RestBundle\Controller\Annotations as Rest; use FOS\RestBundle\Controller\FOSRestController; use Symfony\Component\HttpFoundation\Request; use Symfony\Component\HttpFoundation\Response; use FOS\RestBundle\View\View; use AppBundle\Entity\User;